Tuesday, 3 September 2024

 The Thames is wider and murkier than the Seine and it seems to divide the city into north and south.
 There are many bridges but mainly for rail and traffic.
 Whereas the Seine seems to unite the right and left banks by numerous bridges some of which have been pedestrianised and provide public spaces where people do yoga and other workouts.
 London's South Bank is an attraction in itself but it seems a distant add-on to the central area apart from where the Millennium pedestrian bridge links across to the Tate Modern.

-Paris was more tranquil and quieter despite the wonderfully executed 2024 Olympic and Paralmpic Games but Paris is always empty of many of its residents in August.
+Paris was more tranquil and quieter despite the wonderfully executed 2024 Olympic and Paralympic Games but Paris is always empty of many of its residents in August.
 Paris seemed full of Americans and visitors from the rest of Europe.
 London was hoaching with tourists at the end of the school holidays with visitors from all over the globe, particularly from the developed Asian countries.
-Parisians seems more laid back as they glided round their city with restful cafes and independent shops always on hand, Londoners seemed more on edge as they dodged the traffic, queued for lunch and shopped in the mainly franchised stores
+Parisians seemed more laid back as they glided around their city with restful cafes and independent shops always on hand, Londoners seemed more on edge as they dodged the traffic, queued for lunch and shopped in the mainly franchised stores

 London had many areas where mini campsites had grown for those sleeping rough.
 Paris seems different although there were stories about shipping out rough sleepers for the duration of the Olympics.

-As a visitor, prices appeared cheaper in Paris for food, drink and even clothing.
+As a visitor, prices appeared cheaper in Paris for food, drink and clothing.
 Train fares are certainly a lot cheaper but rail travel in both cities was working well.
 If you throw housing and other services into the equation, various studies have found that Paris is 15 -20% cheaper to live in than London.
-Housing and travel being the main areas of difference.
+Housing and travel are the main areas of difference.

 On architecture and urban design, Paris wins hands down but the often eccentric new buildings in London have created a skyline of modern art and the fine adaptions of old buildings like power stations and railway buildings (King's Cross) provide examples of less coherent but more imaginative buildings.
-Paris does this less often and even the Pompidou Centre and the new Westfield shopping centre at Les Halles goes 3 floors underground They do not break the symmetry of the city centre skyline.
+Paris does this less often and even the Pompidou Centre and the new Westfield shopping centre at Les Halles which has 3 floors underground do not break the symmetry of the city centre skyline.

 No comments: